Latest update: 10 August 2022

 Useful links for your Mallorca trip

 - Travel guides.
-I love the practical travel guides from Lonely Planet, buy them at Bol.com or Book Depository.
-The latter has longer delivery times but is often cheaper.
+I love the practical travel guides from Lonely Planet, buy them at Bol.com.
 And I love this guidebook: 111 Places in Mallorca that you shouldn’t miss.
 Buy it at Bol.com or Amazon.

 - Car rental.
 My go-to car rental companies are EasyTerra and Sunny Cars as they have all-inclusive / worry-free offers.